Getting Consulting Clients to Say Yes to Your Price

 But if you did your homework about your market to validate that what you can help clients achieve is valuable—and valued—in your market…

-And you made sure your price is in the range of what clients are paying in your market…
+And you made sure your price is positioned correctly within the range of what clients are paying for that value in your market…

 Likely, you need two things:

 Belief that what you offer and can do is worth it